shineyruan/Personal-Blog/source/index.md

 # Curriculum Vitae

-A latest copt of my CV can be found here.
+A latest copy of my CV can be found here.

 {% pdf /pdf/cv.pdf %}